RagnarB83/ash-documentation/docs/MM-interfaces.rst

 MM Interfaces
 ==========================

-Molecular mechanics in ASH is possible via either the internal NonBondedTheory or via an interface to the external OpenMM package.
+Molecular mechanics in ASH is possible via either the internal NonBondedTheory or via an interface to the external OpenMM package: :doc:`OpenMM-interface`

 The internal NonBondedTheory can only perform nonbonded interactions: electrostatics and short-range Lennard-Jones interactions.
 The Coulomb+LJ interaction is quite fast as it is written in Julia.
 Nonbonded Theory can be used in geometry optimizations provided that the MM atoms are always frozen.
-It can be used as MM code in QM/MM (:doc:`QM-MM`) theory objects.
+It can be used as MM code in QM/MM (:doc:`module_QM-MM`) theory objects.

-The interface to the external OpenMM code has recently become available.
+The interface to the external OpenMM code (:doc:`OpenMM-interface`) has recently become available.
 OpenMM is a fast C++ code with a Python API that ASH is interfaced to.
 OpenMM can calculate both bonded and nonbonded interactions, both periodic and nonperiodic systems and can read in multiple types of forcefield files.

 ###########################